 Our boat, a 48-year-old wooden Greek gulet named Marisol (looking to the sun in Spanish), was in great shape!
-Her captain and I think the owner, is a young blonde guy with Rastas.
+Her captain and the owner, is a young blonde guy with Rastas.
 He spoke excellent English, and I honestly couldn’t tell if he was Greek or another nationality, but probably Greek.
 It wasn’t clear how the tour company – Viator – was set up.
 I booked the day trip through Get Your Guide.
-They act as a broker and subcontract out to local companies.
+As tour broker, they subcontract out to locals.

 Although it was a fantastic day with great company, it was really disappointing that we didn’t sail!
 I’ve taken lessons and sailed in Mexico, California, and many countries during my travels.
 I love it.
 As we motored to the first island, I asked the captain if we would be sailing.
 His reply was, “maybe on the way back”.
 Huh?

 Although there was sufficient wind on the return trip to Athens, no sails were hoisted, and I was devastated.
 I’m not sure why we didn’t sail, and suspect it might be a safety issue?
 I will mention my disappointment in a review of the trip.
 It was a gorgeous day, but I truly wonder, why they advertised a day trip on a sailing gulet, and then didn’t sail? :o(

 Swimming and Snorkeling

 Since there was no sailing, I thought the best part of the day was swimming and snorkeling.
 The fish weren’t terribly exciting – not like in the Seychelles or Zanzibar where schools of fish are like computer screen savers exhibiting polka dots, zebra stripes, and bright vivid colors while floating in equally colorful coral gardens.
 I guess you get spoiled once you’ve seen that.